Aethylred/puppet-gitlab/README.md

 * [**puppetlabs/postgresql**](https://forge.puppetlabs.com/puppetlabs/postgresql)
 * [**Aethylred/git**](https://forge.puppetlabs.com/Aethylred/git)
 * [**thomasvandoren/redis**](https://forge.puppetlabs.com/thomasvandoren/redis)
-* **puppetlabs/ruby** this module relies on a [patched version of the PuppetLabs ruby module](https://github.com/Aethylred/puppetlabs-ruby/tree/all_features) that includes the `ruby::bundle` and `ruby::rake` resources.
-Check the supplied [Puppetfile](Puppetfile) that can be used by [librarian-puppet](https://github.com/rodjek/librarian-puppet) to install the modules.
+* [**puppetlabs/ruby**](https://github.com/puppetlabs/puppetlabs-ruby) this module relies on a patches that are currently only in the master branch of the GitHub repository and not the version published at the Puppet Forge.

 # Classes